The Blacker the Berry (novel): Influence

 Thurman's novel has been widely discussed.
 Through Emma Lou Morgan, he expressed the idea that dark skin presented more problems for a woman than a man.
 The young woman struggles with people's reactions to her.

 In 2004 Daniel Scott III published an article noting that Thurman was interested in Harlem in the 1920s as a place for personal transformation.
-He was aware that people were attracted there from all over the United States, and brought expectations with them.
+He was aware that people were attracted there from all over the United States and brought expectations with them.
 The experience of living there opened them to new possibilities, which he expressed in his first novel.
-People were stimulated by meeting many new strangers, and by opportunities afforded by clubs, cabarets, concert halls, theatres and other venues.
+People were stimulated by meeting many strangers and by opportunities afforded by clubs, cabarets, concert halls, theatres, and other venues.

-The novel's line "the blacker the berry, the sweeter the juice" is referenced in Tupac Shakur's 1993 song Keep Ya Head Up, as well as Pharoahe Monch's 2007 song Let's Go, English rapper Dave's 2020 song "Black" and "Run and Tell That" from the musical Hairspray.
-Kendrick Lamar's 2015 song The Blacker the Berry is named after the novel.
+The novel's line "the blacker the berry, the sweeter the juice" has been used by several rappers, such as Tupac Shakur's 1993 song "Keep Ya Head Up", Pharoahe Monch's 2007 song "Let's Go", Dave's 2020 songs "Black" and "Run and Tell That" from the musical Hairspray, and more explicitly, Kendrick Lamar's 2015 song "The Blacker the Berry".